Senior living

 A few exceptions may be to store jewelry or valuables at a safety deposit box, or even with a trusted child or friend.

-9. Read the fine print for your new place before moving into senior living.
+9. Read the fine print for your new place beforehand.

 Even though you have lots going on, take the time to read the contact for your new home.
 Avoid skimming, otherwise you might miss key points about building rules or future health care.
 The process of looking over a housing contract should never be rushed.
 Be sure to ask questions and make sure you have a full understanding of the contract.